Dpsley/parser/README.md

-Access log parser
-Задача
-Имеется обычный http access_log файл. Требуется написать PHP скрипт, обрабатывающий этот лог и выдающий информацию о нём в json виде. Требуемые данные: количество хитов/просмотров, количество уникальных url, объем трафика, количество строк всего, количество запросов от поисковиков, коды ответов.

-Пример запуска скрипта
-#!/bin/bash
+Access log analyzer " http access_log".
+You need to write a php script that processes this log and outputs information about it in JSON format.
+Required data: number of hits/views, number of unique URLs, traffic volume, total number of rows, number of requests from search engines, response codes.

+Example of running the script #!/bin/bash

-php parser.php --file=./acess.log
+php parser.php --file=./access.log

-Результат
-{ "views": 16, "urls": 5, "traffic": 212816, "crawlers": { "Google": 2, "Yandex": 0, "Bing": 0, "Baidu": 0 }, "status_codes": { "200": 14, "301": 2 } }
+Result { "views": 16, "URL": 5, "traffic": 212816, "scanner": { "Google": 2, "Yandex": 0, "Bing": 0, "Baidu": 0 }, "status_codes": { "200": 14, "301": 2 } }